 So how can craniosacral therapy help?

-It may not be immediately obvious why craniosacral therapy can support a person’s gut and microbiome health.
-The very name craniosacral therapy means it is associated with the head and sacrum.
-It is a bit of a misnomer really.
-But it is an evolving discipline, originating from osteopathy, and as it evolves further it is much concerned with gut health and supporting the person’s parasympathetic responses.
-For anyone who has received a treatment they will know it is very much a whole body therapy where a practitioner helps to calm a person’s nervous system through gentle respectful negotiated contact.
+For anyone who has received treatment with CST they will know it is very much a whole body therapy where a practitioner helps to calm a person’s nervous system through gentle respectful negotiated contact.
 In this context, our working on the Vagus nerve, the 10th cranial nerve, is often part of the treatment process – whatever the reasons for coming to therapy.
 This nerve, which involves two distinct branches, is so fundamental to our functioning, travelling all over our digestive system and also going to the heart and the ‘social engagement system’, the organs of sense and communication.
 This nerve has so many receptor cells it is no wonder the gut is called ‘the second brain’.
 It controls the parasympathetic response, which puts a person into ‘rest and digest’ mode, moving them out of stress and any inflammatory responses are calmed.

 As craniosacral therapists we work through the relational field to deeply connect with a person’s health and resources – and alleviate stress.
 Through using special ‘listening positions’ (we listen with our hands in craniosacral therapy), we are able to sensitively connect to the microbiome in the large and small intestines.
 The small intestines are particularly interesting in terms of their embrionic development – coming right out of the body into the umbilical cord in the very early stages of pregnancy – before twelve weeks.
 Working with the small intestine one is able to connect with just how sensitive this area can be to touch – and ‘off the body work’ may be needed to support this part of the digestive tract.
 Working as a practitioner it is possible to sense a healthy gut – to feel slippery flowing movements and a ‘bacterial buzz’, which feels fizzy, but in a different way to the buzz of nervous system agitation.

 After a session a client may feel a sense of peace and lightness.
-The thoughts and worries we came in with may vanish.
 There is a sense of ease and flow.

 How can Chinese medicine help?